-- nts, summary ty pe details (perso v, as applicable, such as number and type of positions, onnel, maintenance and supplies, capital, revenue), Funding Source 🗆 One-time \Box Recurring ⊠ N/A Specify funding source: - is this funding source st ustainable for fu ture years, mon ths, etc?
-Click or tap here to enter text.
-Expense Occurrence 🗆 One-time □ Recurring ⊠ N/A Other budget impacts: (revenue genera ating, match requ uirements, etc.) Operations Impacts (If N/A, please န give a brief des cription as to why) What impacts would th N/A e proposal have on historically e xcluded communities? • cerning the effect of the program/policy by racial, sability, sexual orientation, or other existing How will data be collect right solution?
-N/A ted regarding th e effectiveness c of this program, policy or product to ensure it is the - • cies, including the Comprehensive Plan, Sustainability ood Master Plans, Council Resolutions, and others?
+Narrative: Please provide financial due diligence review grant match requirements, summary type details (perso impact on rates, fees, or future shared revenue Funding Source □ One-time □ Recurring ⊠ N/A Specify funding source: Select Funding Source che atal Click or tan hara to anter tout Is this funding source sustainable for future years, mont ins, etc. Click of tap here to enter text.
+Expense Occurrence □ One-time □ Recurring ⊠ N/A Other budget impacts: (revenue generating, match requ uirements, etc.) Operations Impacts (If N/A, please give a brief desc cription as to why) What impacts would the proposal have on historically ex N/A xcluded communities?
+How will data be collected, analyzed, and reported concethnic, gender identity, national origin, income level, disdisparities?
+N/A How will data be collected regarding the effectiveness or right solution?
+N/A of this program, policy or product to ensure it is the Describe how this proposal aligns with current City Police Action Plan, Capital Improvement Program, Neighborho N/A ,